 Asserting your opinions and rights, projecting confidence in your ideas and abilities, and taking charge of situations.

-The Agile EQ model proposes an emotionally intelligent person is one who recognizes what mindsets are most appropriate to the situation and then stretches to use those mindsets – regardless of how comfortable they may be.
+An emotionally intelligent person recognizes what mindsets are most appropriate for the situation and then stretches to use those mindsets – regardless of how comfortable they may be.

 Your ability to stretch is the key to success